Australia pleads for mercy for drug traffickers to be executed in Indonesia

 Indonesia has harsh penalties for drug trafficking and resumed executions in 2013 after a five-year gap.

-Lawyers for the members of the so-called Bali Nine group of Australians, convicted in 2005 as the ringleaders of a plot to smuggle heroin out of Indonesia, have said they plan to appeal Tuesday's decision.
+Lawyers for the members of the so-called Bali Nine group of Australians, convicted in 2005 as the ringleaders of a plot to smuggle heroin out of Indonesia, have said they plan to appeal.
 They have two weeks to file an appeal.

 The Australian government has stressed that Sukumaran and Chan have been rehabilitated in prison, where they mentor younger inmates.